Go Back

 Instructions

 • Make the pickled radishes.
-Add all of the ingredients to a large mason jar starting with all of the dry ingredients and ending with hot water.
-Add the lid and give it all a good shake so that the sugar dissolves.
-Store the radishes in the fridge for at least 2 hours before using but ideally overnight.
+Add all of the ingredients to a large mason jar, including radishes, white onion, coconut sugar, bay leaf, garlic cloves, salt, peppercorns, white vinegar, and hot water.
+Add the lid and give it all a good shake.
+Store the radishes in the fridge for at least 2 hours before using, but ideally for at least 24 hours.

-• To a large bowl, add a bed of endive and arugula leaves.
-Then, add the remaining toppings including pickled radishes, thinly sliced apple chunks. and candied walnuts.
+• Assemble the salad.
+To a large bowl, add a bed of endive and arugula leaves.
+Next, add the remaining toppings, including the pickled radishes, thinly sliced apple chunks, and candied walnuts.
 Drizzle enough dressing to suit your taste buds and serve immediately.

 Notes